v1p3r75/floky-docs/docs/index.md

 ## Why Floky ?

-Floky was designed to meet a fundamental need: to allow developers to quickly start a project without having to spend weeks understanding how many tools work.
-We understand that sometimes you just need a lightweight and efficient tool to bring your ideas to life without being overwhelmed by a multitude of unnecessary features.

 The idea behind Floky is not to **reinvent the wheel**, but to provide a set of well-designed, easy-to-use tools for smaller projects.
 We sought to simplify development by avoiding unnecessary complexity, while still providing flexibility to create quality web applications.
 Floky was designed to meet a fundamental need: to allow developers to quickly start a project without having to spend weeks understanding how many tools work.
 We understand that sometimes you just need a lightweight and efficient tool to bring your ideas to life without being overwhelmed by a multitude of unnecessary features.